 Knitted for Ewe

 Fiona Wardingley is a talented Brighouse crafter, stationer and is also the owner of Knitted for Ewe Designs.
 She makes exclusive Baa Baa Brighouse stitch marker sets for us – all with a knitting or craft theme.
 She also supplies us with our very popular handmade charms, which can be added to your finished knitted garments and more recently has begun designing knit kits and patterns for us.
-Fiona also supplies us with our Baa Baa sheep earings.
+Fiona also supplies us with our Baa Baa sheep earings and brooches.

 Laura Rosenzweig is an artisan weaver based in Sedbergh in the Yorkshire Dales.
 She works with small spinning mills to produce a range of fine yarns, sourced directly from farmers in Yorkshire.
 Her Bluefaced Leicester yarn is scoured and spun in West Yorkshire and is perfect for fine lacy shawls or chunkier garments if several strands are knitted together.
 Her Bluefaced Leicester Naturals Blend is dyed ‘in the fleece’ which gives a depth of colour which cannot be achieved through package dyeing.
 She has also collaborated with Town End Alpacas to create one of the finest lace yarns we have ever come across – a gorgeous blend of Bluefaced Leicester and Suri Alpaca.